ganeti/ganeti/doc/design-repaird.rst

 -----------------------

 Once a repair event is detected, a unique identifier is assigned to it.
+As long as the node-health collector returns the same output (as JSON object), this is still considered the same event.
 This identifier can be used to cancel an observed event at any time; for this an appropriate command-line and RAPI endpoint will be provided.
 Cancelling an event tells the repair daemon not to take any actions (despite them